-There was some concern around how effective student support from staff would be in the online 645 environment.
-Students were positive in terms of many of the aspects of the online teaching and learning environment, the free text responses indicate that students appreciated the large number of staff and student sessions and the ratio of staff: students.
-As Baker and Woods (2004) describe this level of engagement results in a feeling of immediacy.
-Actual field trips for a student cohort of 22 may have 2 teaching staff and 1 or 2 PhD student demonstrators whereas there were 3-4 lecturers available at any one time and 5 PhD student demonstrators for the virtual field trip.
-It was felt, as evidenced by the 650 qualitative responses, by both staff and students that the increased contact time was beneficial to help identify and work through areas of misunderstanding.
+There was some concern about how effective student support from staff would be in the online environment.
+Students were positive in terms of many of the aspects of the online teaching and learning environment, and the free-text responses indicate that students appreciated the large number of staff and student sessions and the ratio of staff to students.
+As Baker and Woods (2004) describe, this level of engagement results in a feeling of immediacy.
+Actual field trips for a student cohort of 22 may have two teaching staff and one or two PhD student demonstrators, whereas there were three or four lecturers available at any one time and five PhD student demonstrators for the virtual field trip.
+It was felt, as evidenced by the qualitative responses, by both staff and students that the increased contact time was beneficial to help identify and work through areas of misunderstanding.
 There was also more opportunity for students who may not normally engage to ask questions of staff and PhD students.
-This was also seen by a statistically significant shift in the students' responses pre- and post-course that recognized the 655 additional amount of support from academic staff to them as individuals in comparison to an actual field trip.
+This was also seen by a statistically significant shift in the students' responses pre- and post-course, with students recognizing the additional amount of individual student support available from academic staff in comparison with an actual field trip.

-6 Conclusions and Recommendations
+6 Conclusions and recommendations

-The author team, consisting of students and staff involved in the virtual field trip, feel that overall, the virtual fieldtrip was successful in achieving the learning outcomes, based on student and staff perceptions.
-We acknowledge the small number of student and staff participants and recommend surveys with bigger cohorts to provide results that can be statistically analyzed.
-Here we have considered broader elements including learning outcomes, peer and academic support and student cohesion.
-Reflecting on the running of a virtual field trip from student and staff perceptions to inform future online learning and particularly virtual field trips.
-Based on our findings we recommend consideration of the following elements in virtual field trip delivery:
+The author team, consisting of students and staff involved in the virtual field trip, feel that the virtual field trip was successful overall with respect to achieving the learning outcomes, based on student and staff perceptions.
+We acknowledge the small number of student and staff participants and recommend surveys with bigger cohorts to provide results that can be statistically analysed.
+Here, we have considered broader elements, including learning outcomes, peer and academic support, and student cohesion, thereby reflecting on the running of a virtual field trip from student and staff perceptions to inform future online learning and particularly virtual field trips.
+Based on our findings, we recommend consideration of the following elements in virtual field trip delivery: